rooseveltframework/roosevelt/README.md

 Default .gitignore
 ---

-The default `.gitignore` file contains many common important things to ignore, however you may need to tweak it to liking before using a fresh Roosevelt app in your git repo.
+The default `.gitignore` file contains many common important things to ignore, however you may need to tweak it to your liking before using a fresh Roosevelt app in your git repo.

 Some notable things ignored by default and why: